Live Sewage Overflow Map

 Here are the CSOs in England that we know are overflowing right now.
 We are using the Water Companies' own data, updated every 15 minutes.

-With your support we can do more... so please Donate
+With your support we can do more to track and report on sewage pollution.

 Company Total CSOs Not Overflowing Overflowing

-Yorkshire Water, Dwr Cymru and Scottish Water are not yet here... they are coming soon
+Yorkshire Water, Dwr Cymru and Scottish Water are not yet included but will be coming soon.

 You might notice that some of the figures in the above chart, particularly around how long a CSO has been overflowing, are different from the figures on other websites.
 We use a more sophisticated model to figure out when CSOs really started overflowing.